Family Of Rotating Anisotropic Fluid Solutions which Match to Kerr's Solution

 Local isotropy is usually assumed in general relativity.
 However some phenomena seem to lead to local anisotropy.
 Since the remarkable work of Browers and Liang \cite{Bo1}, which refers to the non-rotating case , the influence of local anisotropy in general relativity has been extensively studied \cite{He1}.
 This study was extended to the case of rotation \cite{Gu1}.

-In astrophysics it is very important to have a metric for the interior of a rotating star, which should match to the solution of Kerr \cite{Ke1}, since we usually take the solution of Kerr as exterior solution.
-Many people tried to find interior solutions but what they found had in general some problem.
+In astrophysics it is very important to have a metric for the interior of a rotating star, which should match to the solution of Kerr \cite{Ke1}, since many times we take the solution of Kerr as exterior solution.
+Many people tried to find interior solutions but what they found had in most cases some problem.
 For example the matching was approximate \cite{Co1}-\cite{Fl2}.
-It was found that regular disks as sources of the Kerr metric give energy-momentum tensors which do not satisfy the dominant energy conditions \cite{Ha2}.
+Also a family of rotating disks was given, the energy-momentum tensor of the family was analyzed and it was found that none of the disks satisfy the dominant energy conditions \cite{Ha2}.
+However relativistic disks as sources of the Kerr metric with physical energy-momentum tensors have been found \cite{Bi1}.
 The question if a perfect fluid can be the source of the metric of Kerr is an open one \cite{Kr1},\cite{Mc1}.

-In this paper we present a family of rotating anisotropic fluid solutions, which depends on five parameters including the parameters of mass and angular momentum and which for certain values of these parameters satisfy the dominant the strong and of course weak energy conditions.
-The non-vanishing components of the Riemann tensor $R_{\mu\nu}$ and the eigenvalues of $R_\mu^\nu$ are given explicitly.
-All solutions are singular on a ring lying in the equatorial plane [the ring singularity of Kerr's solution], while most of them have one more singularity.
-The infinite red shift surfaces of the solutions are given.
+In this paper we present a family of rotating anisotropic fluid solutions, which depends on five parameters including the parameters of mass and angular momentum and which for certain values of these parameters satisfy the dominant the strong and of course the weak energy conditions.
+The non vanishing components of the Ricci tensor $R_{\mu\nu}$ and the eigenvalues of $R_\mu^\nu$ are given explicitly.
+All solutions are singular on a ring lying in the equatorial plane [the ring singularity of Kerr's solution], while most of them have one or two more singularities The infinite red shift surfaces of the solutions are given.

-The solutions of the family can be matched to the solution of Kerr on a surface $S$, which for small values of a parameter approximates an oblate spheroid.
-Since one component of the second fundamental form is different from zero the surface $S$ is a thin shell.
-The surface energy tensor $S_{ij}$ is computed and from this the surface density is calculated and found to be positive for certain values of a parameter.
-Finally it is found that the surface $S$ is outside the outer infinite red shift surface of the family of solutions and also outside the outer horizon of Kerr's exterior solution for some values of the parameters of the solution.
+The solutions of the family can be matched to the solution of Kerr on three surfaces, which for proper values of the parameters of the solutions approximate oblate spheroids.
+Since not all components of the second fundamental form are zero the surfaces are thin shells.
+For two of them the surface energy tensor $S_{ij}$ is computed and then the surface density $\sigma(\theta)$ is calculated.
+It is found that for some values of a constant the surface density in one of these two surfaces is positive everywhere and also in this surface and in its interior all energy conditions are satisfied.

 We consider a metric which in Boyer-Lindquist coordinates \cite{Bo2} has the form

 where a is an arbitrary constant,

 and h(r) and f(r,x) are functions to be determined.
 The above form of $g_{\mu\nu}$ approaches the general form of a metric we have considered before \cite{Ky1} and becomes Kerr's metric for $h(r)=-2Mr$ and $f(r,x)=\rho^2$.
 Starting from a metric of the above form we calculate \cite{Bo3} the Ricci tensor $R_{\mu\nu}$ and the expressions from which the eigenvalues of the matrix $R_\mu^\nu$ are obtained.
 To get an anisotropic fluid solution the eigenvalues $\lambda_\theta$ and $\lambda_\phi$ of the matrix $R_\mu^\nu$ must be equal.
 Imposing the condition $\lambda_\theta=\lambda_\phi$ we calculate \cite{Ky2} the functions $h(r)$ and $f(r,x)$.
 We find the family of solutions